miniBamboo/luckyshare/README.md

 # Luckyshare

-A blockchain of luckyshare for everybody to make smart contracts or dApp.
+A blockchain of luckyshare for everybody to make smart contracts or DApp.

 This is the first implementation written in golang, now version 0.01, cann't be used now.